sumitmaji/kubernetes/install_k8s/ingress/README.md

 # Ingress Nginx

-Installation of kubernetes cluster in private cloud using kubeadm.
+Installation of Ingress Nginx controller.

 ## Configuration

-The following table lists the configurable parameters of the kubernetes cluster install and their default values.
+The following table lists the configurable parameters of the ingress nginx controller install and their default values.

 | Parameter                  | Description                                                                                                                                                                                  | Default                               |
 |----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|